KarasDominik/to-do-list/README.md

 3. Inside <i>docker</i> directory, run the following command to start the application:
 <code> docker compose up </code>
 4. Open your browser and go to: <link>http://localhost:8080</link>
-5. When you are done using the application, run the following command inside <i>docker</i> directory to stop running containers:
+5. When you are done using the application, run the following command inside <i>docker</i> directory to remove docker containers:
 <code> docker compose down </code>